brodydenson/LogicFlow/README.md

 1. Download the `logic_flow-v1.0.0-macos.zip` file.
 2. Extract the zip file.
+3. Open up the terminal in the folder's directory.
+4. Run `chmod +x logic_flow`.
+5. You may need to give the remove the quarantine attribute on the file that MacOS puts.
+Do so by running `xattr -d com.apple.quarantine logic_flow`.
-3. Run the executable in a terminal followed by the .lf file you want to run.
+6. Run the executable in a terminal followed by the .lf file you want to run.
+EX: `./logic_flow main.lf`.

 ### Linux

 1. Download the `logic_flow-v1.0.0-linux.zip` file.
 2. Extract the zip file.
+3. Open up the terminal in the folder's directory.
+4. Run `chmod +x logic_flow`.
-3. Run the executable in a terminal followed by the .lf file you want to run.
+5. Run the executable in a terminal followed by the .lf file you want to run.
+EX: `./logic_flow main.lf`.

 ### Windows

 1. Download the `logic_flow-v1.0.0-windows.zip` file.
 2. Extract the zip file.
+3. Open up the terminal in the folder's directory.
-3. Run the executable in a terminal followed by the .lf file you want to run.
+4. Run the executable in a terminal followed by the .lf file you want to run.
+EX: `.\logic_flow main.lf`.